cobilab/chester/README.md

   [rFile1]:&#60rFile2&#62:&#60...&#62  reference file(s),
   [tFile1]:&#60tFile2&#62:&#60...&#62  target file(s).

-The reference files may be FASTA, FASTQ or DNA SEQ, while the target files may be FASTA OR DNA SEQ.
+The reference files may be FASTA, FASTQ or DNA-SEQ, while the target files may be FASTA or DNA-SEQ.
 Report bugs to &#60{pratas,ap,pjf}@ua.pt&#62.
 </pre>